-Getting your deposit together is a big step towards getting onto the property ladder.
-Our tips will help you make the most of your savings so you get there that little bit quicker.
+Getting your deposit together is a big step towards getting on the property ladder.
+These tips could help you get there a little bit quicker.

 Saving for a deposit is a crucial part of turning your dream of home ownership into reality.

-Whatever your age, by making a few simple tweaks to your lifestyle, capitalising on incentives from the available government schemes, and using one of the new budgeting apps (designed to actually make saving fun) the keys to that first home are within reach.
+Whatever your age, by making a few simple tweaks to your lifestyle, capitalising on incentives from the available government schemes, and using a budgeting app (designed to actually make saving fun) the keys to that first home are within reach.
 Here’s our fail-safe guide.

 How much will I need to save?

-To secure a mortgage, you generally need to have saved a minimum deposit of 5%, which means borrowing 95% from a lender.
+To secure a mortgage, you're likely to need a minimum deposit of between 10-15%, which means borrowing at least 85-90% of the purchase price from a lender.

 You can research house prices in your chosen area, and find out what homes have actually sold for, at our property valuations page.

-How long it takes to save is partly of course, up to you.
-As an indication, here at Zoopla, our data shows the average first-time buyer home costs £220,000 while their average deposit stands at 15%.
+How much you need to save will obviously depend on your individual circumstances but as an indication, our data shows the average first-time buyer home costs £220,000 while their average deposit stands at 15%.
 That’s £33,000 to raise.

 What are the first steps to saving?